kukuu/AGILITY/white-paper/big-data.md

 ## Challenges

-The challenges for Big Data is enshrined in it's 3V model
+The challenges for Big Data is enshrined in it's 3V model: VOLUME, VELOCITY and VARIETY.

 1. Volume